×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "Do sign up for IESS national healthcare.
 Note that as of July 2017 the rate will be based on Verified Income.
 The rate will be 17.6% and an additional 2.4% per dependent.
-An expat on $1200 Social Security with one dependent would therefore pay $240 a month for Health coverage," said one digital nomad in Montanita.
+An expat on $1200 Social Security with one dependent would therefore pay $240 a month for Health coverage," explained one digital nomad living in Montanita, Ecuador.

 View More Answers